malikdaman/Piping/README.md

-hanone for demo are done again
+hanone for demo are done again and again